tylim88/styled-break/README.md

 ### 3. cssR(styledCss)

-if you don't like to create responsive styled component with `styledR` or `styledHOC`, you want to use `styled` api of Styled Component, then this is what you need.
+if you don't like to create responsive styled component with `styledR` or `styledHOC` and you want to use the convention `styled` api of Styled Component, then this is what you need.

 * styledCss(required): same as styledCss object described in [styledCss](https://github.com/tylim88/styled-break#styledcss).